Teach Me

 • Who is affected?
 People are usually younger adults—in their 20s to 40s—when they are diagnosed with MS. About 1 million people are living with MS in the United States.

 • What are the symptoms?
-Symptoms can include pain in the eyes, blurred or double vision, muscle weakness, numbness or tingling, muscular problems and tremors.
+Symptoms of MS can include pain in the eyes, blurred or double vision, muscle weakness, numbness or tingling, muscular problems and tremors.
 Not everyone has all of these symptoms.
 The symptoms that do occur tend to come on quickly.

 • How is it diagnosed?
 If you have symptoms that point to MS, your doctor can look for signs of it with an MRI.
 You may also need a lumbar puncture.